 Competitors may design their Free program to start upwind or downwind on the X axis or on the Y axis.
-It is recommended that a downwind X axis or Y axis entry be noted on Forms B and C.

-6.5 ALLOWABLE FIGURES
+ALLOWABLE FIGURES

 Any figure identified in the Aresti System Catalogue may be selected to compose the Free Power program.
 In addition, the Quarter-Clover (See Chapter 8, Family 0.1 - 0.2) may be used in power Sportsman Free programs.
 Figures 1.1.1.1 and 1.1.1.2 may be used only in conjunction with Family 9 rolls.